About Ben-Gurion's Desert Home

 Ben-Gurion’s Desert Home is part of The Ben-Gurion Heritage Institute, established in 1976 following the passing of The David Ben-Gurion Law in order “to memorialize Ben-Gurion’s work and perpetuate his heritage through the subsequent generations”.

-Gil Schnaider – CEO
+Gil Schnaider – Executive Director

 Dana Ohana– Office manager and head of acquisitions